whage/thesis/thesis.md

 Such a violation is called a type error.
 It is an inconsistency in a program according to the type system's rules.
 Exactly what constitutes a type error is defined by the type system of the language.
-A program that violates the rules of its type system is often called ill typed.
-A program that conforms to the rules of the language's type system is a well typed program. [@wiki-type-systems]
+A program that violates the rules of its type system is often called "ill typed".
+A program that conforms to those rules is a "well typed" program. [@wiki-type-systems]

 > Type systems are used to define the notion of well typing, which is itself a static approximation of good behavior [...]
 > Well typing further facilitates program development by trapping execution errors before run time. [@cardelli-96, p.
 6]